 Originally from Boston, I majored in Cinematography at Emerson.

-Sometimes I’d end up on a project that was small, but happened to have an experienced DP or 1st AC.
-That let me grow my network and start forming ties to the union world.
+Sometimes I’d end up on a project that was small, but had an experienced DP or 1st AC.
+That grew my network and started forming ties to the union world.
 Soon I was getting overlapping job offers so I prioritized working as a 1st AC.
-Before long I closed the facebook tabs; my offers were now coming from word-of-mouth.
-I started getting union opportunities so I decided to join Local 600.
-More on that later.
+I closed the facebook tabs; word-of-mouth was enough now.
+I joined Local 600 and started racking up credits pretty fast.
+Half my jobs shot on 16 and 35mm film, with a bunch of underwater work in the mix.

 The lifestyle is unpredictable.
 The days are long.
 The food often sucks.
 But I genuinely love my job, no two days are the same, and I get to work with some really wonderful crews.
-NOTE: I’m currently stepping up to action DP/operator, but I’ll leave references to ACing in present tense bc I don’t feel like proofreading all this again.

 Ways to Stand Out

-Without further ado, here are some ideas on making great first impressions and showing all your best qualities on set.
+Here are some ideas on making great first impressions and showing all your best qualities on set.

 Overkill.
 Be that kid in the class who adds stencils and gel pen art to their essays.
 1st AC Nicole Martinez has some great advice (paraphrased): “Approach every job like it’s the biggest one of your career.
 If you treat every project the same and keep high standards for yourself you’ll make progress quickly.”